kermitt2/grobid/doc/Grobid-docker.md

   - open the browser at the address `http://localhost:8080`
   - the health check will be accessible at the address `http://localhost:8081`

-<h4>Troubleshooting</h4>
+Grobid web services are then available as described in the [service documentation](https://grobid.readthedocs.io/en/latest/Grobid-service/).

+<h2>Troubleshooting</h4>

-<h5>Out of memory or container being killed while processing</h5>
+<h4>Out of memory or container being killed while processing</h5>

-This might be due to insufficient memory on the docker machine.
-Depending on the intended usage, we recommend to allocate 4Gb extract all the PDF structures.
-Else 2Gb are sufficient to extract only header information, and 3Gb for citations.
+This is usually be due to insufficient memory allocated to the docker machine.
+Depending on the intended usage, we recommend to allocate 4GB of RAM to structure entirely all the PDF content (`processDocumentFulltext`), otherwise 2GB are sufficient to extract only header information, and 3GB for citations.
+In case of more intensice usage and batch parallel processing, allocating 6 or 8GB is recommended.

+On `macos`, see for instance [here](https://stackoverflow.com/questions/32834082/how-to-increase-docker-machine-memory-mac/39720010#39720010) on how to increase the RAM from the Docker UI.

 The memory can be verified directly using the docker desktop application or via CLI: